cloudflare/serverless-registry/push/README.md

 It's able to chunk layers depending on the header `oci-chunk-max-length` returned by the registry when the client creates an upload.

-## Interesting output folders

-- Every \*.tar in the push folder is the exported image from docker, which is extracted into `.cache`.
-- Then it's compressed to gzip and saved into `.cache`.
-Files that end in `-ptr` have a digest in the content that refers to another layer in the folder.
+## Temporary files

+Each run creates an isolated workspace in the operating system's temporary directory for the exported image, extracted layers, and gzip cache.
+The workspace is removed after both successful and failed pushes.

 There is a few more workarounds in the code like having to use node-fetch as Bun overrides the Content-Length header from the caller.